Infrastructure Setup

 To set up Istio from kubernetes/istio directory, run the commands below to install the Istio Operator, Istio Service Mesh, and Istio Ingress Gateway components.
 Wait for istiod and ingressgateway pods to start on istio-system namespace.

-istioctl install -f istio-operator-no-external-lb.yaml
+istioctl install -f istio-operator.yaml

 kubectl apply -f istio-ef-spdy-upgrade.yaml🔍 Verification Checkpoint: Check whether all the Istio pods have come up.